raydiak/Image-PNG-Portable/README.md

 ## Status

-This module is currently useful for outputting opaque 24-bit truecolor images.
-Reading, precompression filters, alpha, palettes, grayscale, non-8-bit channels, and ancillary features like gamma correction, color profiles, and textual metadata are all NYI.
+This module is currently useful for outputting 8-bit-per-channel truecolor images.
+Reading, precompression filters, palettes, grayscale, non-8-bit channels, and ancillary features like gamma correction, color profiles, and textual metadata are all NYI.